katyukha/odoo-rpc-client/README.md

    * [OEERPLib](https://pypi.python.org/pypi/OERPLib)

 ### Near future plans
-   * Add support of JSON-RPC and refactor connection system to make it extensible (now only XML-RPC is supported)
    * Better plugin system which will allow to extend API on database, object, and record levels
    * Django-like search and write API implemented as plugin